jhucsf/fall2022/assign/assign04.md

 Remember that you are writing a parallel program that can consume resources at an exponential rate.
 If you are working on a shared system (e.g. the ugrad machines), you must ensure that you test in a responsible manner.
-If your program appears to be frozen, or taking an inordinate amount of time, you should immediately terminate it.
+If your program appears to be frozen, or taking an inordinate amount of time, you must immediately terminate it.
 You should test your program on small inputs first, before moving on to larger ones to contain the blast radius of any potential programming mistakes that you might have made.
-Do not suspend your program using `ctrl-z`, you must use `ctrl-c` to ensure that the entire process tree receives an interrupt signal and is terminated.
+Do not suspend your program using `ctrl-z`; you must use `ctrl-c` to ensure that the entire process tree receives an interrupt signal and is terminated.
 Estimate the number of processes that your program will attempt to spawn with the given parameters before running the command.
-You should never try spawning more than a hundred processes at your highest limits on a shared system.
+You should never try spawning more than a hundred processes at your highest limits on a shared system, and far fewer if they are expected to be long-running processes.

 You can collect timing info for a given command be prefixing it with the time command: